PhilyciaP/GIT-Tutorial/README.md

 #### Commit graph: represents all the data
 * By using __git graph__ it allows you to view all of the history in the repo.
 The history consists of ___nodes___ which show each individual commit that was pushed.
 These commits have a unique ___hash___.
 A hash is a hexadecimal string that contains 40 characters but usually in the git graph, will only show the first 7

-### Commit: saving any changes that were made the history; it will keep track of what changes were made by who and when
-* Use__git commit -m__ to create a new commit with changes along with a message with description of changes made

 ### Push: pushing changes that you made to repository; uploading changes to the servers
 * __git push__ pushes commits to the remote repository